erwindeg/loom-example/presentation/slides.md

 When our applications do Network or IO calls we experience latency where the application has to wait for the call to response.
 During this time we can do other tasks to optimize resources and throughput.
+The classic way of solving this is using a thread per request model, where each task has its own thread.
+However these threads are bound to OS processes and are memory heavy, so the max amount is limited.
 -->

 ---